williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 2. Choose **Add Authorization Server** and supply the requested information.

     * **Name**
-    * **Audience:** URI for the OAuth resource that consumes the Access Tokens.
+    * **Audience:** URI for the OAuth resource that consumes the access tokens.
 Use an absolute path such as `https://api.example.com/pets`.
-      This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for Access Tokens.
+      This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for access tokens.
     * **Description**

 When complete, your Authorization Server&#8217;s **Settings** tab displays the information that you provided and allows you to edit it.